-HICP and core inflation (HICP excluding energy and food) remained relatively elevated at 3.0% and 3.6%, respectively in 2024, due to persistent services inflation, moving sideways at that rate in the five months of 2025.
-HICP inflation increased to 3.3% in May 2025 from 2.6% in April, mainly because of increases in the inflation rates of food items and of non-energy industrial goods as well as due to a less negative rate in energy inflation.
+HICP and core inflation (HICP excluding energy and food) remained relatively elevated at 3.0% and 3.6%, respectively in 2024, due to persistent services inflation, moving sideways at that rate in the first five months of 2025.
+HICP inflation accelerated to 3.6% in June 2025 from 3.3% in May, because of increases in the inflation rates of energy and services.